okami101/vuetify-admin/docs/guide/components/buttons.md

 # Buttons

-You will find here all buttons components reference used inside VtecAdmin.
+You will find here all buttons components reference used inside VuetifyAdmin.

 ## Action